Albert's twisted field construction using division algebras with a multiplicative norm: Some observations on the automorphisms and derivations of the unital division algebras

-If the multiplication $\circ$ is defined using one involution and one automorphism of the type used in Lemma \ref{le:explicit} or using two different involutions, $(A,*)$ can be explicitly computed analogously and results corresponding to Propositions \ref{prop:aut} and \ref{prop:invol} hold.
+If the multiplication $\circ$ is defined instead by using an involution $\tau$ of $A$ and an automorphism $f$, such that $f^m=id$ for some $m\geq2$ and $1\not=cf(c)f^2(c)\cdots f^{m-1}(c)$, or using two different involutions of $A$, the multiplication $(A,*)$ can be explicitly computed analogously and results corresponding to Proposition \ref{prop:aut} and Proposition \ref{prop:invol} hold.